Mary Berry Genoise Sponge Recipe

 How To Make Mary Berry Genoise Sponge

-1. Prep the tins: Preheat the oven to 190°C (170°C Fan/Gas 5).
-Grease two 20cm (8in) round sandwich tins and line the bases with baking parchment.
-Dust the sides with a little flour and shake out the excess.
+1. Prep the tins: Heat the oven to 190°C (375°F/Gas Mark 5).
+Grease two 20cm (8 inch) round sandwich tins and line the bases with greaseproof paper.
+Dust the sides with a little extra flour and shake out the excess so the sponge doesn’t stick.

-2. Melt the butter: Melt the butter in a small pan or in the microwave.
-Set it aside to cool slightly.
-It needs to be liquid but not piping hot, or it will scramble the eggs.
+2. Melt the butter: Place the butter in a small pan over a low heat on the hob until just liquid.
+Set it aside to cool down until it’s about room temperature.
+It must be liquid but not hot to the touch, or it will cook the eggs and ruin the foam.

-3. Whisk eggs and sugar: Break the eggs into a large heatproof bowl and add the caster sugar.
-Using an electric hand whisk (or stand mixer), whisk on high speed for about 5–7 minutes.
-The mixture should become pale, thick, and mousse-like.
+3. Whisk eggs and sugar: Break the eggs into a large bowl and add the caster sugar.
+Use an electric hand whisk on high speed for about 5 to 7 minutes until the mixture is pale and thick.
+You’re looking for the volume to triple.
+It’s done when the mixture looks like a thick mousse and the beaters leave a clear trail on the surface when you lift them out.

-6. Add the butter: Pour the cooled melted butter around the edge of the mixture.
-Quickly and gently fold it in until just incorporated.
-Do not over-mix, or the sponge will lose volume and become heavy.
+6. Add the butter: Pour the cooled melted butter around the edge of the bowl rather than into the centre.
+Quickly and gently mix it in until it’s just combined.
+Stop the second you can’t see any yellow streaks, as over-mixing will turn the sponge into a heavy biscuit.

 Mary Berry Genoise Sponge Recipe